 If there is more than one sibling who wants to get rid of the house that was left for them in the will, then it’s important for them to file a partition suit with the circuit court of the county or city in Virginia.

 How Can I Avoid Probate In Virginia?

 In Virginia, creating a living trust can help a successor avoid probate.
 You need to create a trust document that will serve as your last will and testament when you die (the same thing attorneys do for clients).
 However, you will designate someone else (known as a successor trustee) who is responsible for the living trust after it’s signed.

 Final Thoughts: Selling Inherited Property in Virginia

 Selling inherited property in Virginia can be a difficult process.
-There are many things to consider and you should consult with an attorney before signing any of the documents.
+There are many things to consider, and you should consult with an attorney before signing any of the probate documents.
 I hope this article has helped shed some light on what steps need to happen when selling an inherited home, as well as how much money might change hands depending on who inherits it.

 If you want to sell your inherited home in Virginia, there is no better place than The House Guys for all of your real estate needs.
 We’re here 24/7 with the help and guidance that will take the stress out of this process, so you can get on with living the life you want.
 No matter what type of property you inherited, our trusted experts are ready and waiting for your call today!
 (571) 207-5171